kermitt2/pdfalto/Readme.md

 ## Contributor

-This pdf2xml version has been modified by Patrice Lopez (patrice.lopez@science-miner.com).
+The pdf2xml version has been modified by Patrice Lopez (patrice.lopez@science-miner.com).

 The first windows version (1.0.0) has been built by [@pboumenot](https://github.com/boumenot) and ported on windows 7 for 64 bit.